The Fair Work Agency

 If you’re already compliant and treating your staff fairly, this shouldn’t spell trouble.
 But the introduction of a new enforcement body means the bar is getting higher and the risks for getting it wrong are growing.

-Here’s what the proposed changes could mean for your business:
+Here’s what the changes mean for your business:

 More claims